antonioribeiro/firewall/readme.md

 composer require pragmarx/firewall
 ```

+* Laravel 5.5 and up

+    You don't have to do anything else, this package uses Package Auto-Discovery's feature, and should be available as soon as you install it via Composer.

+* Laravel 5.4 and below

-Add the Service Provider to your app/config/app.php:
+    Add the Service Provider and the Facade to your app/config/app.php:

 ```php
 PragmaRX\Firewall\Vendor\Laravel\ServiceProvider::class,
 ```

-Add the Facade to your app/config/app.php:

 ```php
 'Firewall' => PragmaRX\Firewall\Vendor\Laravel\Facade::class,